CamillaWu/concept_stock_screener/docs/development/PROJECT_PROGRESS_TRACKER.md

 ## Next Steps

-1. Wire the new `scripts/setup/configure-pnpm-linker.*` helper into quick-start flows (macOS + Windows).
+1. Document and announce the new `scripts/setup/configure-pnpm-linker.*` helper across quick-start guides.
-2. Extend tests for `packages/ui/src/components/Table.tsx` to lift branch coverage to target.
+2. Decide whether to chase the remaining Table renderer branches or codify the current coverage threshold.
 3. Finalise notification and monitoring hooks so dev/prod deploy workflows provide actionable alerts.

 ## References